 The established performance standards for a course grade are communicated in the syllabus and other course materials.
 A student who believes his or her final grade has not been based on such standards may pursue the appeal process.
 The student should first confer promptly with the faculty member of the course.
 There is a time limit on appealing a grade; students who want to appeal a grade must initiate the process within 30 days of the posting of the grade

 If the student has not been able to contact the faculty member after a reasonable effort, or if the student and faculty member cannot, after consultation, reach a satisfactory resolution, the student may file a written request with the appeal administrator (the associate dean, UMUC Europe) asking how the final grade was calculated.
-If the course was offered via distance education, the student may also ask the director, Distance Education for information.
+If the course was offered via online learning, the student may also ask the Distance Education Office for information.

 Procedures for appealing a grade are detailed in UMUC Policy 130.80, "Procedures for Review of Alleged Arbitrary and Capricious Grading."
 This can be found in Appendix F of the Catalog and at www.umuc.edu/policies/academicpolicies/aa13080.cfm